monpeco/fundamentals-with-angular/module0/module0.md

 Angular uses a feature called ___directives___, allowing you to write HTML code, which then builds the HTML of your application instead of using templates to generate the user interface.
 The ___ng-model___ directive binds the value of HTML controls (input, select, and text area) to application data.
-Utilizing ___two-way data binding---, the values in your view are tightly bound to the data source.
+Utilizing ___two-way data binding___, the values in your view are tightly bound to the data source.
 When a user interacts and updates a value, your model is updated dynamically as well.

 When a web page is loaded, the browser creates a Document Object Model (DOM) of the page.
 Using the DOM, JavaScript can access and change all the